FurkanBey123/IST-DEHUK-WEB-PAGE/README.md

 # IST-DEHUK-WEB-PAGE
-Created Web Page For IST-DEHUK.
+- Created Web Page For IST-DEHUK.
+- Live demo can be viewed in "https://www.istdehuk.com/"